 There will be times when our kiddos have tough times whether that is not getting along with others, being honest, or struggling to be good listeners.
 There are books that can help with all these specific situations.—>BOOKS FOR REDIRECTING AND PROMOTING GOOD BEHAVIOR

-Explore the transportation involved getting to school with these books.
+Explore the transportation involved in getting to school with these books.

 Children around the world by many different means.
 Explore all the different ways in This Is The Way We Go to School by Baer.

 Kids will discover that many children around the world have dangerous trips just to get to school for an education in The Way to School by McCarney.

 Wow!
 School! by Neubecker is a good teacher read aloud that will open up a conversation about the parts of the school day and could be read before a tour of the building.

 Another funny one is The Gingerbread Loose in the Schoolby Murray.

 Switching classrooms and meeting new teachers can be exciting and confusing.
 Read about each place you will visit or the teacher you will meet.